 - Some universities run student tutoring programmes where you tutor other students or go into schools to help with classes.
 Check with your university careers service or students' union for more details.

-- Look out for taster courses, school visits and open days to give you an insight into teaching and teacher training.
+- If you're thinking of teaching in England, the school experience programme can help you find a local school.
+Look out for taster courses, school visits and open days to give you an insight into teaching and teacher training.

 - Most local authorities and teaching agencies advertise vacancies on their websites including learning mentor, teaching assistant, and laboratory technician or cover supervisor.